hedgedoc/hedgedoc/docs/content/references/hfm.md

 | [ForkAwesome][fa] | ☑️ with `<i class='fa'>`  | ☑️ with shortcodes        |                      |                      |
 | LaTeX             | ☑️[^mj]                   | ☑️[^kt]                   |                      |                      |

-[^highlight]: Code-blocks with a given language are rendered with syntax-highlighting for the code.
+[^highlight]: Code blocks with a given language are rendered using syntax highlighting.
 [^extra-code]: Several special "language" keywords can be used for rendering diagrams, charts, etc.
-[^in-bq-list]: Use of these tags is only supported within blockquotes or (un)ordered lists.
+[^in-bq-list]: Use of these tags is only supported within blockquotes and (un)ordered lists.
 [^mj]: LaTeX is rendered with [MathJax][mathjax].
 [^kt]: LaTeX is rendered with [KaTeX][katex].